Xemin0/HPC_Proj/README.md

 `./It_CT.out`

 ## TO-DOS
-- Generalize `./eval/eval_correctness.cpp` subroutines to take function pointers
+- ~Generalize `./eval/eval_correctness.cpp` subroutines to take function pointers as its parameter~
 - Implement subroutines to evaluate performances (time evalution of execution)